tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/DULE.md

 ## Instructions:

-1. In the left-hand menu, navigate to "Datasets".
+1. On the left-hand menu, navigate to "Datasets".
 Verify you're on the "Browse" tab.
-Scroll down and select the "CRM Profile Dataset" dataset.
+Scroll down and select the dataset called "CRM Profile Dataset":

    ![Demo](./images/datausagelabel-1.png)

 2. Click "Data governance" tab.
 Select "address" in the FIELD NAME list.
-Click "Edit governance labels".
+Click "Edit governance labels":

    ![Demo](./images/datausagelabel-2.png)

 3. In the Edit governance labels overlay, expand "IDENTITY LABELS".
-Select "I1" and click the "Save changes" button.
+Select "I1" and click the "Save changes" button:

    ![Demo](./images/datausagelabel-3.png)

 Congratulations, you applied your first data usage label to a dataset field.
 Simple, right?

-4. In the left-hand menu, navigate to Policies.
+4. On the left-hand menu, navigate to Policies (in the PRIVACY dropdown).
 Verify you're on the "Browse" tab.
-Click "+ Create policy" in top right corner.
+Click "+ Create policy" in top right corner:

    ![Demo](./images/datausagepolicy1.png)

-5. Under the Policy details, enter name "Custom Policy".
+5. Under the Policy details, enter name "Custom Policy [attendee id]".
 Under Select governance labels, select "I1".
 On the right-hand side, make sure "Contains all of the labels" radio button is selected.
-Click "Next" button in the top right corner.
+Click the "Next" button in the top right corner:

    ![Demo](./images/datausagepolicy2.png)

-6. Select "Export to Third Party".
-Click "Next" button in the top right corner.
+6. Select "Export to Third Party" and click the "Next" button in the top right corner:

    ![Demo](./images/datausagepolicy3.png)

-7. Review the policy and click "Finish"
+7. Review the policy and click "Finish":

    ![Demo](./images/datausagepolicy4.png)

-Congratulations, you created a custom data usage policy.
+Congratulations!
+You created a custom data usage policy.
 <br>
 <br>
 <br>